muhammedyasirmt/react-native-temp-storage/README.md

 # react-native-temp-storage

-simple package to store string value in native side for temporary, to be used after bundle reload.
+Simple package to store data in native side for temporary.
+So it will be available after hot-reload, bundle restart, but not app restart

 ## Installation